nicholas-net/nicholas-net/README.md

 # Nicholas Colon's IT and Cybersecurity Portfolio! 👋

-Computer Science student with a strong academic foundation and a passion for Information Technology and Cybersecurity
+Computer Science student with a strong academic foundation and a passion for Information Technology and Cybersecurity.

 ## About Me